ronnie012/living-lab/README.md

 ## About the Project

-The Living Lab Grocery Shopping Web Application enables users to browse and purchase fresh fruits, vegetables, and pantry staples with ease.
+The Nature's Platter Grocery Shopping Web Application enables users to browse and purchase fresh fruits, vegetables, and pantry staples with ease.
 Key features include 24/7 availability, fast delivery options, and a focus on healthy, organic products.
 This project demonstrates my expertise in creating intuitive, responsive web interfaces tailored to real-world needs.

 - **Technologies Used**:
   - HTML